 Do I have to wear a mask?
 Will I be policed for improper social distancing?

-For the safety of you, all our guests, our staff, and our animals, we ask that guests, ages 10 and up, wear masks upon entering the Zoo, when indoors and when within 6 ft of Zoo staff or other guests.
-Children under 10 and those with medical conditions are exempt from wearing a mask.
-Zoo staff have marked off proper social distancing throughout the Zoo and staff and volunteers are trained in customer service and safety procedures.
+For the safety of you, all our guests, our staff, and our animals, we ask that guests, ages 5 and up, wear masks upon entering the Zoo, when indoors, when within six feet of Zoo staff or other guests and in designated "Mask Zones."
+These are marked by orange signs throughout the Zoo.
+Children under 5 are exempt from wearing a mask.
+Zoo and staff and volunteers are trained in customer service and safety procedures.

 What is closed?

-Indoor spaces, some exhibits and amenities are currently closed (World of Reptiles, Gift Shop, Membership Office, XaXaba Restaurant, Zoo Train).
-Water Plaza Fountains and Contact yards (the Zoo Farm area and Australia yard) are also closed during our first phase of reopening.
+Some exhibits and amenities are currently closed (World of Reptiles).
+Water Plaza Fountains and Contact yards (the Zoo Farm area and Australia yard) are also closed.
 Visit virginiazoo.org/reopen for the current status of exhibits and amenities.